In Brief

 The Insurance Gap

-Here is what keeps general counsel awake at night: cyber insurance policies are increasingly excluding nation-state attacks and critical infrastructure events.
-The risk that boards thought they had transferred to insurers is migrating back onto their balance sheets—and their personal liability.
+Cyber insurance policies increasingly exclude nation-state attacks and critical infrastructure events.
+Risk once assumed transferred to insurers is migrating back onto balance sheets, and onto personal director liability.

 A SOCI-compliant Risk Management Program does not change this calculus.
 It documents that you tried.
 It does not demonstrate that you succeeded.